kiranw06/synthapp/README.md

 # synthapp
- Synthapp is a simple app that simulates a digital synthesizer, with customizable patches and effects.

- This project is a personal experiment in building unconconventional web interfaces, and using the Web Audio API: http://webaudioapi.com/.
+This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

+## Build & development

+Run `grunt` for building and `grunt serve` for preview.

+## Testing

+Running `grunt test` will run the unit tests with karma.